sgbernardo/illinois_businessanalytics/README.md

 This project utilised data wrangling in R, leveraging Netflix data as detailed below.
 I was also able to apply subsetting, data analysis, and regression techniques, where I found that the time_since_release variable is statistically significant in determining sales.

-Note on the Netflix data set:

-type: TV show or movie.

-title: The name of the title.

-country: Country where released initially.

-date_added: Date added to Netflix.

-release year: The release year.

-duration_mins_season: The length of the show (no. of seasons) or movie (no. of minutes).

-rating: The TV Rating of the movie / show.

-sales: Life-time box office or grosses for the movie / show (in million dollars).

 ### MBA 564B - Applying Data Analytics in Accounting